Barrel Talks – Golden Demon Edition: Florian Wienand

 What would you say to someone who wants to take their painting from “good” to “competition-level”?

 Find your own voice.
-Use tutorials and learn from them but don’t copy without thought.
+Use tutorials and learn from them, but do not copy without thinking.
 Focus on storytelling and emotion.
-That's what separates a painter from an artist.
+That is what separates a painter from an artist.

 Are there any artists — from the miniature hobby or beyond — who influence your work or inspire you creatively?

 Of course.
 Ben Komets was a major inspiration and an idol of mine.
 He always produces something interesting and introspective.
 And oh my god, just look at his Necromunda entry.
-The creativity was just off the charts.
-He converted his entry with a literal wallnut.
-I think his style is nowadays really underappreciated but the mini-scene wouldn't be the same without him.
+The creativity was off the charts.
+He converted his entry with a literal walnut.
+I think his style is really underappreciated nowadays, but the mini scene would not be the same without him.

 What’s next for you?
 Do you plan to enter Golden Demon again in the future?
 And if so, will it be another Necromunda project — or something entirely different?

-I am working on a mega-project now with which I want to go for the Slayer Sword in two years but it's still top secret 😉
+I am working on a mega-project now with the goal of going for the Slayer Sword in two years, but it is still top secret 😉

 Tell us about a funny, weird, or unforgettable moment from your painting journey — whether at your desk, at an event, or online.

-I think, for everyone who was around during that time, the Painting Buddha era of miniature painting was just amazing.
-It was an Initiative by Michael Bartels and Ben Komets back in 2013 that aimed to bring pro-level miniature painting tutoring out at an affordable price through DVDs.
-Sadly, it wasn’t financially sustainable, but it really defined the space back then.
+I think that for everyone who was around during that time, the Painting Buddha era of miniature painting was just amazing.
+It was an initiative by Michael Bartels and Ben Komets back in 2013 that aimed to bring pro-level miniature painting tutoring to people at an affordable price through DVDs.
+Sadly, it was not financially sustainable, but it really defined the space back then.

 Do you listen to music while painting?
 If so, what gets you in the zone — any specific genres, albums, or artists?

 Oh there's one song I like to share.
-Technoir by Pertubator https://youtu.be/NWQKiefZ-XI?si=2YnsnHyy390HT_pA and the AMV was such a vibe while painting.
-It probably made me spiral into the painting mania even deeper but I don't regret anything.
-Also music by the artist Paradelous.
-They are excellent if you are in a deep competition mindset.
+Technoir by Pertubator https://youtu.be/NWQKiefZ-XI?si=2YnsnHyy390HT_pA along with the AMV, was such a vibe while painting.
+It probably made me spiral even deeper into the painting mania, but I don’t regret anything.
+I also listened to music by Paradelous.
+Their tracks are excellent if you are in a deep competition mindset.

 And finally — you know the drill.
 Create your own custom Necromunda tactic card.
 Give it a name, write the rules, and leave your mark in the Hive.